rcarmo/kata/docs/examples/generic-whoami/README.md

 ## Files

-- `kata-compose.yaml` — stack definition; Traefik labels are generated automatically
+- `kata-compose.yaml` — stack definition; Traefik routing is configured via the `traefik` block

 ## How to try